shopware5/devdocs/source/designers-guide/how-to-use-karma/index.md

 ```

 ## Running tests using the command line
 Running the storefront tests is easy.
-Start up for favourite terminal application and switch to the `themes/Frontend/Responsive` folder of your Shopware installation.
+Start up for favourite terminal application and switch to the `themes/Frontend/Responsive` directory of your Shopware installation.
 Now you can run the tests using the following command:

 ```bash
 karma start karma.conf.js